• Skip to primary navigation

 It takes more costly up-front installation but there are long-term savings.
 Considering it draws on sustainable resources, the break-even point can be quick in certain situations.

-The GHP or thermal heating pump is used to provide electrical cooling and heat storage.
+The GHP or thermal heating pump provides electrical cooling and heat storage.
 Many customers’ systems have significantly higher electrical efficiency than traditional heating systems.

 From 44% to 752%, energy savings may be achieved in each sector by using GHP technology.
 The building can be heated or cooled utilizing fluid flowing through soil piping via a GHP.